What are Ad Impressions?

 Ad 4: 435 impressions

-This means that Ad 1 is receiving the most impressions.
-This means that this one has the highest likelihood of being clicked.
+This means that Ad 1 is receiving the most impressions, so has the highest likelihood of being clicked.